 Your Data Settings Aren’t What You Think

 The most common Google Analytics filter involves the exclusion of internal traffic sources.
-You probably don’t need to see clicks attributed to your own clicks.
+You probably don’t need to see your own clicks.
 This filter creates cleaner data by filtering out your home and/or office IP address.

 Often, a sloppy digital marketing agency or some shoddy consultant messed with filter settings.
 Or, you read some article encouraging you to modify settings but later forgot you made the change.